 The prophet Elisha succeeds Elijah and becomes famous.
 He continues to demonstrate the power of God by performing miracles.

 He departed, and took with him ten talents of silver, and six thousand pieces of gold, and ten changes of clothing.
-6 He brought the letter to the king of Israel, saying, “Now when this letter has come to you, behold, I have sent Naaman my servant to you, that you may heal him of his leprosy.”

 He said, “Your servant went nowhere.”

 He went out from his presence a leper, as white as snow.

 1. When the king of Israel received the letter from the king of Syria, why did it cause such concern?

 v 7 When the king of Israel had read the letter, he tore his clothes, and said, “Am I God, to kill and to make alive, that this man sends to me to heal a man of his leprosy?
 But please consider and see how he seeks a quarrel against me.”